The Next Read - Web app to help you deal with books better

 Hello everyone!
 Time for me to introduce you all to 'The Next Read' - a web app to make our dealings with books more efficient and effective.
 This Hashnode x AWS Amplify Hackathon #AmplifyHashnode presented a great opportunity to build something useful, and I hope all bibliophiles out there find The Next Read useful for their book cravings!

-While I was searching for ideas to build something for this Hackathon (this being my first Hackathon participation), one of my friends expressed the problem she was facing with exchanging her old books.
-That was the moment when the idea of building a platform for better dealing with books hit me!
-I thought of a platform for re-selling/lending one's old books and buying/borrowing others' used books - that's how The Next Read came to be.
+While I was discussing for ideas to build something for this Hackathon (this being my first Hackathon participation) with one of my friends, she suggested about the idea to build something to deal with books better.
+She pitched the idea, I nurtured it to that of a platform for re-selling/lending one's old books and buying/borrowing others' used books - that's how The Next Read came to be.
 While thinking about names, I settled for The Next Read as the platform is ultimately about helping people find their next book.

 Target Problem & Solution 🎯